House of Soviets (Kaliningrad)

+Construction of the building was never completed, and it lay empty throughout its existence.
+Demolition of the structure began in 2023, and was completed in August 2024.

 Location

-The building is located in the central square of Kaliningrad, at the intersection of Shevchenko and Leninski Avenues.
-Although it is widely claimed that the House of Soviets was built directly on top of the site of Königsberg Castle, it stands to the east, on the site of the castle's moat.
+The building was located in the central square of Kaliningrad, at the intersection of Shevchenko and Leninski Avenues.
+Although it is widely claimed that the House of Soviets was built directly on top of the site of Königsberg Castle, it stood to the east, on the site of the castle's moat.